 - DuoLingo – If you’re eager to learn a new language, DuoLingo is a fun and friendly language-learning app that feels more like a game than a hard-core learning experience.
 But rest assured, it’s very helpful in learning a new language!

-It’s hard to pick just three favourite apps!
+It’s hard to pick just three favorite apps!
 Here is an article with 25 excellent smartphone apps for travel.

 Erin McNeaney and Simon Fairbairn — Never Ending Voyage